-Opera Houae Fire
+Opera House Fire

 At one time in its history, Columbia was the home of a huge opera house located at 3rd. & Locust Sts. in downtown.
 The auditorium was built on the upper floors above six businesses at street level.
 February 19, 1947 became a fateful day when the opera house caught fire.
 Most of the flames were centered around the huge clock tower atop the buiding.